antoniocasino/bddCucumber/README.md

-Run the followings commands from command line (on mac)
+Run the following commands from command line (on mac)
 * npm install
 * make cucumber